adamgutons/webprofile/webprofile/README.md

 6.)
 Push the files/changes from local repository to GitHub remote repo specified as the origin
 > "git push origin master"

+I needed to log this struggle...creating a branch and pushing it to Git

+1.) git checkout -b [branch_name]
+> This creates a new branch

+2.) git remote add origin [repository_url]
+> creates a remote destination for the push of local directory

+3.) git push origin [branch_name]
+> pushes the local repository branch to the remote origin